-Additionally, the recent trends towards rising inflation may also materially adversely affect our business and corresponding financial position and cash flows.
-Inflationary factors, such as increases in the cost of our clinical trial materials and supplies, interest rates and overhead costs may adversely affect our operating results.
-Rising interest and inflation rates also present a recent challenge impacting the U.S. economy and could make it more difficult for us to obtain traditional financing on acceptable terms, if at all, in the future.
-Although we do not believe that inflation has a material impact on our financial position or results of operations to date, we may experience increases in the near future (especially if inflation rates continue to rise) on our operating costs, including our labor costs and research and development costs, due to supply chain constraints, consequences associated with COVID-19 and the ongoing conflict between Russia and Ukraine, and employee availability and wage increases, which may result in additional stress on the Company's working capital resources.
+The global economic slowdown, the overall disruption of global healthcare systems and other risks and uncertainties associated with the COVID-19 public health crisis and the ongoing war between Russia and Ukraine has had, and may in the future have, a material adverse effect on our business, financial condition, results of operations and growth prospects.
+The current high inflation rates may also materially affect our business and operating results by increasing the cost of our clinical trial materials and supplies, driving the Federal Reserve to increase interest rates and increasing our overhead costs.
+Rising interest rates could make it more difficult for us to obtain traditional financing on acceptable terms, if at all.
+Additionally, the ongoing recession risk together with the foregoing, could result in further economic uncertainty and volatility in the capital markets in the near term and, as a result could negatively affect our operations.
+Furthermore, such economic conditions have produced downward pressure on share prices.
+Although we do not believe that inflation has had a material impact on our financial position or results of operations to date, ongoing high inflation could increase our operating costs, including our labor costs and research and development costs.
+These costs may also be negatively impacted due to supply chain constraints, the global geopolitical tension as a result of the ongoing war between Russia and Ukraine, worsening macroeconomic conditions and employee availability and wage increases, which may result in additional stress on our working capital.